Engineering Note

 • Retries amplify traffic instead of stabilizing it

-The core issue is lack of control over concurrency and resource usage.
+The core issue is lack of control over concurrency, resource usage, request flow, and failure boundaries.

 System Design / Approach